 Coalition forces liberated Mosul from ISIS control.

 Three people were killed and three injured when a knife man stabbed tourists in Hurghada, Egypt.

 One person was killed and six injured when a failed Islamist asylum seeker stabbed people in a shop in Hamburg.

 15 people were killed and around 130 injured after a van was deliberately driven into crowds in the Las Ramblas region of Barcelona in Spain.
 A few hours later a car was driven into pedestrians in the Spanish town of Cambrils injuring 7 people.
 Five suspects were shot dead in Cambrils.

 2 people were killed and 8 injured after being stabbed by a knife wielding terrorist in Turku, Finland.
 The terrorist was shot in the leg and detained by police.

 Pakistani forces succeeded in returning the region to government control.

 30 people were injured when a botched bomb exploded at Parsons Green Station, London, UK.
 The bomb had been planted by an 18 year old Iraqi refugee.

-Two women were killed in Marseille France by a knife-wielding illegal immigrant from Tunisia.
+Two women were killed in Marseilles France by a knife-wielding illegal immigrant from Tunisia.